 By the way, this post may contain affiliate links. which means I may receive a small commission at no additional cost to you if an item is purchased through one of these links.
 For more information, see my full disclosures here.

-Process art projects are a fantastic method for exploring paint because it’s all about the creative process, not the finished product.
+Process art projects are a fantastic method for exploring paint because it’s all about the creative process, not the finished product and these easy painting ideas are a perfect example of that!

 That means kids are free to get creative without needing to produce a certain end result.
 Ready to explore painting for kids with your little learners?